bibanon/bibanon/Books/Guides/The-Big-Book-of-Anonymous-Recipes/The-Big-Book-of-Anonymous-Recipes.md

 ## How to Add Recipes

-Example: If you're making a recipe for Fried Chicken, you would type in: "Meat/Poultry/Fried_Chicken".
-See the  Use underscores rather than spaces.

 If you set up a new recipe that belongs to a specific kind of dish (such as cookies or crepes), make a new folder for all such recipes under the right course.
 Leave here only a description, or the most basic recipe of all of them.

 ## Unit Conversions